LucRoy/LucRoy/estuary-tutorial-ubuntu.md

 ...
 ```

-2. If you encounter the error below in your logs, this means your are reaching a limit on resource access.
+2. If you encounter the error below in your logs, this means you are reaching a limit on resource access.
 ```
 2022-07-18T22:48:10.092Z        ERROR   basichost       basic/basic_host.go:327 failed to resolve local interface addresses     {"error": "route ip+net: netlinkrib: too many open files"}
 ```

 You can run the below command in your terminal to resolve this.
-Keep in mind that the command will only affect the current opened session.
+Keep in mind that the command will only affect the opened session.
 ```
 ulimit -n 10000
 ```